 Jenny: Okay... listen up, because I'm only gonna say this once: Sheldon is not my boyfriend!
 I don't even know him!
 He's just some crazy, loser, stalker geek!
 He's not my boyfriend, he's not my friend, he's not my anything!

-Said by Mac in the first episode of Foster's Home for Imaginary Friends featuring Goo.
-This was done not only due to Mac being eight years old and embarrassed, but also because it was true, and Goo was being a real pest to everyone.
+- Said by Mac in the first episode of Foster's Home for Imaginary Friends featuring Goo.
+This was said not only due to Mac being eight years old and embarrassed, but also because it was true, and Goo was being a real pest to everyone.
 Naturally, no one believes him.

-In the Ben 10: Alien Force episode "Plumber's Helpers", when Helen calls Kevin Gwen's boyfriend, she angrily denies that is so... despite the fact that a few episodes earlier, she was complaining that Kevin wasn't asking her out.
+- In the Ben 10: Alien Force episode "Plumber's Helpers", when Helen calls Kevin Gwen's boyfriend, she angrily denies it... despite the fact that a few episodes earlier, she was complaining that Kevin wasn't asking her out.

 Yumi: Yeah?
 Well, it's not the same thing.
 I'm Ulrich's girlfriend!
 I mean, I'm—I'm his good friend.

 - Yumi manages to invert, then play the trope straight, in just one line:

 - The Simpsons

 Bart: You can actually pinpoint the second when his heart rips in half!

 - Inverted in "I Love Lisa".
 Lisa Simpson to Ralph Wiggum.
 On a date.
 On live television.
 Preceded by a Big "NO!".